 Next, you will need at least one year of full-time work experience as an RN in a critical care setting.

 - According to the Florida Association of Nurse Anesthetists, RNs have an average of 2.9 years of experience before entering nurse anesthesia educational programs.

-After gaining this work experience, the next step is to graduate with at least a master’s degree from a nurse anesthesia program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
-These programs can range from 24 to 42 months and give graduates an average of 8,636 hours of clinical experience.
+After gaining this work experience, the next step is to graduate from a nurse anesthesia doctorate program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+These programs are generally 42 months and give graduates an average of 8,636 hours of clinical experience.

 - Here’s a look at CRNA programs in Florida.